How I Used My HSA Last-Minute to Save $900 in Taxes

 Welcome to tax deferral investment vehicles, my friend!

-My taxable income was in the 24% tax bracket, so my contribution of $3,400 would defer (24% * $3,400) of taxes: $816.
+My taxable income was in the 24% tax bracket, so my contribution of $3,400 would defer (24% * $3,400) taxes: approximately $816.

 Who can open an HSA?

 Whether or not an HDHP makes sense for you probably varies a lot based on your health conditions, but for young, healthy people without pre-existing health conditions that require a lot of care, the HDHP + HSA combination will probably work well.
+Here’s a breakdown that will illuminate that decision.

 (My friend Kylie’s Uncle Phil is an orthopedic surgeon in Dallas and we were living with him when we got our first full-time jobs and were setting up our health insurance preferences.
 Right away, he guided us toward the HDHP option that had a low monthly cost and HSA associated.)